 “The incarnations of the Bodhisattva, Padmapani, or Avalokiteshvara and of Tsong-kha-pa and that of Amitabha . . . we are the humble disciples of these perfect Lamas.”

-One of HPB’s “inner group” of twelve specially chosen esoteric students was Alice Leighton Cleather, who in 1920 was one of the very first Westerners to be received into the Gelugpa order of Tibetan Buddhism.
+One of HPB’s “inner group” of twelve specially chosen esoteric students was Alice Leighton Cleather, who in 1920 was one of the very first Westerners to be received into the Gelug order of Tibetan Buddhism.

 In her book “Buddhism: The Science of Life,” she wrote, “Tsong-Kha-pa, the Hobilgan (Initiate) mentioned by K.H., was an incarnation of the Buddha for the purpose of reforming Tibetan Lamaism.
 He founded the Gelugpa or Yellow Order and the Hierarchy of the Tashi Lamas [i.e. another name for the Panchen Lamas] in whom he continues to re-incarnate in the manner described by K.H., in order to continue his work for Buddhism and humanity.”